 - occurs along with weakness or numbness and tingling

-- cannot be explained by other known health conditions
+- can’t be explained by other known health conditions

 - happens after an injury

-In addition to ovarian cysts, there are also other conditions that can cause lower back pain, including:
+In addition to ovarian cysts, other conditions can cause lower back pain, including:

 Many cysts will go away on their own without treatment.

-Because of this, your doctor may recommend a period of watchful waiting.
+Because of this, your doctor may recommend watchful waiting.
 This involves periodically monitoring a cyst by ultrasound to check for changes in size or appearance.

 When a cyst causes symptoms, including lower back pain, the following treatments may be recommended:

 - Pain medications.
 These can include OTC medications like acetaminophen (Tylenol), ibuprofen (Advil, Motrin), and naproxen (Aleve).
-If pain is more severe, a stronger medication may be prescribed.
+If pain is more severe, your doctor may prescribe a stronger medication.

 - Birth control pills.
 These can help to prevent new cysts from forming, but won’t shrink existing cysts.

 - Surgery.
-In some cases, a cyst may need to be removed using surgery.
-This is typically done using laparoscopy (minimally-invasive surgery) or laparotomy (open surgery).
+In some cases, a cyst may need to be removed during surgery.
+This is typically done using laparoscopy (minimally invasive surgery) or laparotomy (open surgery).

 Surgical removal may be recommended if a cyst: